The Star Maker (1995 film): Production

-When filming began, Tiziana Lodato was still a minor, but she said she was already 18 when she played the explicit sex scene with Sergio Castellitto.
+Tornatore initially imagined the main character as an American stranded in Italy, and considered casting Joe Pesci.
+However, the negative reception of his film A Pure Formality prompted him to shoot his next project as soon as possible.
+At the time, Pesci was unavailable for a long period as he was filming Casino; Tornatore subsequently rewrote the protagonist as an Italian, and the role went to Sergio Castellitto.
+Lead actress Tiziana Lodato said she was still a minor when filming began, but had turned 18 by the time she filmed the explicit sex scene with Castellitto.

 Release

 Following its success at the Venice Film Festival, the film was released on 22 September 1995 in Italy, grossing $371,000 in its opening weekend from 49 screens in Italy's key cities.

 Reception

 The Star Maker has an approval rating of 75% on review aggregator website Rotten Tomatoes, based on 12 reviews, and an average rating of 6.5/10.